MarcoKuehne/essex_summer_school_qta/README.md

 -	**Lecture**: Going from text to data.
 Preprocessing and feature selection.
 Deciding on the unit of observation and unit of analysis.

--	**Lab**: Importing textual data into R. Creating a corpus of documents and adding metadata to it.
+-	**Lab**: Importing textual data into R. Creating a corpus of documents and adding metadata.
 Creating a document-feature matrix.

 - **Readings**:
   -  Denny, M.J. & Spirling, A., (2018).
 Text preprocessing for unsupervised learning: Why it matters, when it misleads, and what to do about it.
 Political Analysis, 26(2): pp.168–189.